Why Make Your Own Dog Treats?

 - Bake for 30 to 35 minutes until golden and firm.

-- Turn off the oven and leave the cookies inside with the door cracked for an additional 30 minutes.
-This extra drying time creates a satisfying crunch.
+- Turn off the oven.
+Leave the cookies inside with the door cracked for an additional 30 minutes.

 - Cool completely and store in an airtight container for up to 2 weeks at room temperature.